 BMI Obesity and Adiposity

 As of now, obesity is assessed using the skinfold thickness (anthropometry), Body Mass Index (BMI), and densitometry.
 A BMI score of thirty (30) is set as the obesity threshold.
-A rise in adiposity puts impacted individuals at high risk for a variety of health issues, such as hyperlipidemia, cancers, hypertension, Non-Insulin Dependent Diabetes Mellitus (NIDDM), metabolic syndrome, myocardial infarction, and cerebrovascular accidents.
-The morbidity rate is determined by how the adipose tissue is distributed; for example, adiposity localized to the buttocks and lower limbs is far less dangerous than adiposity concentrated in the abdominal region, leading to greater morbidity.
-For these reasons, the waist-to-hip ratio is clinically used to determine the chances of an individual developing one or more of the mentioned health conditions.
-The link between the rise in morbidity and abdominal adiposity is assigned to the knowledge that fat cells within the abdomen have more lipolytic activity than the fat cells of the lower limbs.
+A rise in adiposity puts impacted organisms at high risk for such potential conditions as hyperlipidemia, cancers\, hypertension, Non-Insulin Dependent Diabetes Mellitus (NIDDM), metabolic syndrome, myocardial infarction, and cerebrovascular accidents.
+The morbidity rate is determined by how the adipose tissue is distributed.

 What Is Adipose Tissue?